dhuvarak-sharma/RTL-Design-And-Synthesis-Sky130/Day 2/README.md

 ![Sky130 .lib file opened in gVim](images/image10.png)

 The **Liberty (.lib) file** is essentially a catalog of all the real hardware cells the synthesis tool can use.
-Opening it gives us information about:
+Opening it gives information about:

 - The **process conditions** the library was characterized at (temperature: 25°C, voltage: 1.8V)
 - All available **gates and cells** (AND, OR, NOT, flip-flops, etc.)